custom-select/custom-select/README.md

 # custom-select
 A lightweight JS script for custom select creation.
-**IMPORTANT**: This library is still in development, it's currently unusable.
+No dependencies needed.

 ## How it works
 Start with a simple select: